 C. 6.
 Foundations shall be excavated without disturbing surrounding material.
 All loose material shall be removed before concrete is placed into the opening.
 Foundations shall not be over-excavated.

+DELETE PARAGRAPH “G” AND REPLACE WITH THE FOLLOWING:

+G. Ground mounted traffic signal and CLV TELECOM cabinets shall have a 4-inch thick concrete slab installed in front of the cabinet.

+DELETE PARAGRAPH “G.1.”
+AND REPLACE WITH THE FOLLOWING:

+The concrete slab shall be as wide as the cabinet and a minimum of 4 feet in length from the cabinet base.

 623 G.03.08 WIRING AND CONDUIT